 4. Crescent 18" Pry Bar

-By carefully examining this tool, we help you understand the head’s design specifically for different demolition tasks.
-The crescent pry bars come in sizes ranging from 18 to 30 inches.
+If you examine it closely, the head’s design is specifically great for different demolition tasks.
+These crescent pry bars come in sizes ranging from 18 to 30 inches.

 5. Kelbat-SDS Max Floor Scraper

-They designed the Kelbat-SDS Max Floor Scraper specifically to help you with your home improvement tasks.
+The Kelbat-SDS Max Floor Scraper is another efficient tool for home improvement tasks.
 It features a long handle with an attractive design to help you avoid back pain when using it.

 If you’re concerned about its strength and sturdiness, the floor scrapper was made using heat-treated and hardened steel.
-You can be sure of its durability and effectiveness as the best tool for removing tile.
+You can be sure of its durability and effectiveness as a tool for removing tile.

 Tile Removal Essentials